Digital incident reporting in the construction industry

 Incident reporting should be prioritized and consistent with every incident.
 Accordingly, this improves the incident management process.
 Consequently, reducing the number of accidents in the work-place.

 Fatalities must be reported and even near-misses so that workers can implement different and new methods.
-In doing so, the likelihood of an accident occurring in the future will decrease.
+In doing so, the likelihood of a future accident will decrease.

 Reporting a reportable occurrence is a legal obligation.
 And penalties are given to those who choose to ignore this.
 Consequently, there can be custodial prison sentences for the responsible person or persons.
 Also, a large fine for the business.

 Learning from incidents reduces the risk of recurrence (and the severity if they do reoccur).
-Also, it is key to keeping workers safe and incident free.
-This in turn contributes to keeping a business profitable and successful.
+Also, it is key to keep workers safe and incident free.
+In turn, this keeps a business profitable and successful.
 As well as promoting a safe or safer environment for employees.

 Why use digital workflows to manage incident reporting?

 Digital workflow software can be used to implement online forms for incident reporting.
-An online form is used to ease the reporting of incidents.
-Simply by providing visibility to management.
-Along with that, key metrics related to the number of near misses and incidents are obtained.
+Moreover, an online form is used to ease the reporting of incidents.
+Simply by providing visibility to management and obtaining key metrics related to the number of near misses and incidents.

 It should also collect information about why incidents may have happened.
 Then suggestions on preventing recurrence.

-Effective use of an incident reporting online form reduces the time it takes for people to report incidents.
-As well as reducing additional paperwork and tracking identified actions.
-Specifically preventing recurring incidents.
+Effective use of an online form for incident reporting reduces the time it takes for people to report incidents.
+Additionally, it reduces additional paperwork and tracks identified actions.
+Again, preventing recurring incidents.